holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Some edge cases in complex expressions need additional testing
 - Performance optimizations may be needed for large files
 - Some AST node types may need refinement based on real-world usage
-- Difference and intersection operations are not fully implemented
 - Module and function definitions and calls need more work
-- The tree-sitter CST structure is different from what we expected, which is causing issues with our visitors
 - The sphere.test.ts tests are failing because the PrimitiveVisitor is not handling sphere parameters correctly
 - The module-function.test.ts tests are failing because the ModuleVisitor and FunctionVisitor are not implemented yet